What does this no indexing mean for you? And what you should do next on NoIndex and NoFollow?

 What may be interesting, however, is to see if the changes in how Google interprets the “nofollow” tag impacts links coming from large sites that typically “nofollow” all of their outbound links as a rule, such as Wikipedia.
 If, in the future, Google starts to recognize more of these links, then the sites with backlinks from these large sites could see a lift.

 Google’s decision to change how they regard rel=”nofollow” tags will likely not have an immediate impact on websites and rankings.
-For now, we recommend that our community do their best to implement Google’s new no indexing tag suggestions.
-Although the search engine has specified that brands should start using no indexing tags “at their convenience,” conforming to the latest changes in Google’s recommendations and policies does tend to set brands up for the greatest chances for success.
+For now, we recommend that our community do their best to implement Google’s new no index tag suggestions.
+Although the search engine has specified that brands should start using no index tags “at their convenience,” conforming to the latest changes in Google’s recommendations and policies does tend to set brands up for the greatest chances for success.